DianaNites/cargo-sysroot/README.md

 ## Details

-The sysroot crates are compiled with the `--release` switch. compilter_builtins is built with the `mem` and `core` features, which provides `memcpy` and related.
+The sysroot crates are compiled with the `--release` switch. compiler_builtins is built with the `mem` and `core` features, which provides `memcpy` and related.

 The sysroot crates will share any profile information your crate specifies.
 Eg if you enable debug for `release`, the sysroot crates will have that too.
-This matches `cargo-xbuild` behaviour and is required for the `bootloader` crate to function.
+This matches `cargo-xbuild` behavior and is required for the `bootloader` crate to function.

 ## TODO